ntran0429/ntran0429.github.io/_pages/about.md

   ![Microsoft Azure Badge](https://img.shields.io/badge/%20Azure-0078D4?logo=microsoftazure&logoColor=fff&style=for-the-badge)

 ### Projects
 I enjoy navigating the world of data.
 That's why I am currently working on a few data analytics projects in my free time to showcase here.
 Besides working on my technical skills, I understand that communicating how actionable findings meet business requirements is also important, thus my projects will reflect both my passion for data and the practical actions a business can take.
-Below are the projects I have so far:
+Below are the finished projects so far:

 [Customer Analytics for Targeted Marketing](https://ntran0429.github.io/portfolio/targeted_marketing/)